kyma-incubator/compass/docs/kyma-environment-broker/03-05-authorization.md

 Authorization: Basic {BASE64_ENCODED_CREDENTIALS}
 ```

->**NOTE**: This implementation is currently being replaced by the Oauth2 implementation and will be deprecated soon.
+>**NOTE**: This implementation is currently being replaced with the Oauth2 implementation and will be deprecated soon.

 ## OAuth2 authorization

-The Kyma Environment Broker allows to authorize users using the OAuth2 authorization.
-It is using the [ApiRule](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway-v2/06-01-apirule.md) to provide a [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/) and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.
+Kyma Environment Broker also allows for the OAuth2 authorization.
+For this purpose, Kyma Environment Broker uses the [ApiRule](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway-v2/06-01-apirule.md) custom resource which generates a [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/) and uses  [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) to allow or deny access.
 To authorize with the Kyma Environment Broker, use an OAuth2 client registered through the [Hydra Maester controller](https://github.com/ory/k8s/blob/master/docs/helm/hydra-maester.md).

 To access the Kyma Environment Broker endpoints with the OAuth2 authorization enabled, use the `/oauth` prefix.
 For example: